aashi-tiwari/Java-PARSER/README.md

 # UML-PARSER
-Implemented code for extracting java source code and then storing java source code in list.
-After extracting grammar, generating image of class diagram using plantUML.
+Implemented code for extracting java source code and then converted generated grammar into Class Diagram